Aston Martin Vantage (2025) review: back from surgery and tested in the UK

 It makes the Vantage feel a much more credible alternative to the default not-front-engined German sports car – not to mention the new AMG GT and Ferrari Roma that swim in these waters.

 Some black marks go to the architecture – it’s wide at over two metres, extremities are hard to pinpoint, the A-pillars and mirrors create blind spots – and the cabin changes throw up some unexpected downsides.
-In this brilliant sunshine our optional Bowers & Wilkins speaker grilles reflect sunlight excessively (no problem for UK buyers, then…), I keep accidentally turning on my heated seats by brushing the capacitive buttons while adjusting fan speed, and the gear selection indicator typeface should be much larger.
+In this brilliant sunshine our optional Bowers & Wilkins speaker grilles reflect sunlight excessively (no problem for UK buyers, then…), we kept accidentally turning on my heated seats by brushing the capacitive buttons while adjusting fan speed, and the gear selection indicator typeface should be much larger.

 Ultimately, though, the infotainment and switchgear refresh is the big step forward the Vantage so desperately needed.
 Apparently it was owners’ single biggest beef with the previous-generation car, and we can totally empathise.